theodi/training-web/InPractice/Day_3/index.md

 ## **Exercises**
 **Validating and Cleaning Data** \[[Exercise](/resources/Cleaning_Exercise.pdf)\]

-Using Google Spreadsheets and Open Refine to validate and clean data.
+Using Open Refine to validate and clean data.

 **Enriching and Visualising Data** \[[Exercise](/resources/Enriching_and_Visualising_Data.pdf)\]